4.5 - Emission profile

 Other formats of the emissions profile

-The organisation may present these results in the formats expected by other carbon accounting methods, using the cross-reference tables below.
-All Bilan Carbone® tools allow exporting results in these formats.
-For these exports to work, the organisation must characterise each emission source in these tools.
+The organisation may present these results in the formats required by other carbon accounting methods, using the cross-reference tables below.
+All Bilan Carbone® tools tools allow export of results in these formats.
+For these exports to work, the organisation will need to characterise each emission source in these tools.
 This characterisation depends on the type of control chosen by the organisation.
-For more detail, the organisation should refer to the relevant methodologies.
-It is recommended to export all the GHGs accounted for during the Bilan Carbone®, including those related to categories that are optional in some standards.
+For more details, the organisation shall refer to the concerned methodologies.
+It is recommended to export all GHGs accounted for in the Bilan Carbone®, even those related to optional categories in certain standards.

 BEGES-R

-If the organisation wishes to present these results in the GHG Protocol format, it must publish its emissions in tCO2e, including the following GHGs: CO₂, CH₄, N₂O, NF₃, SF₆, HFCs, PFCs, CO₂b.
-These emissions must be broken down by type of GHG.
+If the organisation wishes to present these results in GHG Protocol format, it shall publish its emissions in tCO2e, including the following GHGs: CO₂, CH₄, N₂O, NF₃, SF₆, HFCs, PFCs, CO₂b.
+These emissions shall be broken down by GHG type.

 It may use the following cross-reference table to obtain its emissions profile in BEGES-R format: